 Huff Hydro Park Reserve is located at 11050 Huff Boulevard in North Delta.
-The linear park, bounded by housing on two sides and Cougar Canyon Ravine on the north edge, has been designated as an off leash park and is also used by many residents of the neighborhood for recreational walking or jogging.
+The linear park, bounded by housing on two sides and Cougar Canyon Ravine on the north edge, has been designated as an off leash dog park and is also used by many residents of the neighborhood for recreational walking or jogging.

-– the community input will be categorized and a Master Plan will be prepared by Delta staff.
+- Master Plan Development Phase – community input received will be categorized and incorporated into a Master Plan prepared by Delta staff.